 Typically, courts today hold that jeopardy attaches in trial once the jury gets sworn.
 There has to be a cut-off point, and the current law specifies it happens when empaneling the jury.
 If the prosecutor dismisses the charges after the jury gets sworn in, Texas usually cannot refile charges against the defendant.

 Even with this line in the sand, however, there are exceptions.
 Let us say that the case ends in a mistrial with the charges dismissed because the jury cannot reach a verdict.
 The prosecutor can elect to refile charges and subject the defendant to a second trial.

 Also, the prosecutor might not have sufficient reliable evidence to support a DWI conviction.
 In some situations, the prosecutor might offer to drop the DWI charges for lesser charges, like reckless driving.

 Double jeopardy questions are sophisticated matters of constitutional law.
-A DWI conviction could ruin your life, but you have the right to work with a criminal defense lawyer from the beginning of your charges.
-A lawyer with our firm can help you understand the specific legal aspects that apply to your case and fight for the best possible outcome.
+A DWI conviction could ruin your life, but you have the right to work with a Houston, TX criminal defense lawyer from the beginning of your charges.
+A lawyer of Blass Law PLLC can help you understand the specific legal aspects that apply to your case and fight for the best possible outcome.

 What a DWI Conviction can do to your life

 After a DWI conviction, there is very little that any lawyer can do to salvage your job, career, and financial situation.

 Once convicted, you will have a criminal record for the rest of your life.
 Unlike credit reports, criminal convictions do not “fall off” after a certain number of years.

 You will have to disclose the DWI conviction every time you apply for a job.
 In addition to the embarrassment and social stigma, a criminal record can mean that a job opening you apply for goes to someone else who does not have a criminal record.